 Favorite Spring Trails

-Even if you don’t go to the pilgrimage, there are some great trails you can check out in the park.
+Even if you don’t go to the pilgrimage, there are some great trails you can check out in the park to enjoy the area’s ecology and ecosystems.
 Some of the top trails for wildflower viewing include Middle Prong Trail, Little River Trail, Porters Creek Trail, The Appalachian Trail, Deep Creek Trail, Cove Hardwood Trail, Oconaluftee Trail, and Schoolhouse Gap Trail.

 Wake up early in your beautiful cabin, pour yourself a cup of coffee, lace up your hiking shoes, and hit the trails on the hunt for beautiful wildflowers.
 Stop by the Sugarlands Visitor Center to pick up a floral guide so you’ll know what to look for!
 A scenic drive through Cades Cove is another wonderful way to experience wildflowers in the Smokies!